nicogiangregorio/browser_page_idle_detector/README.md

 	IDLE_DETECTOR.startCountdown();

- if not specified, default timeout is 30 minutes. callback may be any custom function defined by user.
+ if not specified, default timeout is 30 minutes. callback may be any custom function defined by user, for instance: page reload, ajax page blocks refresh, etc.

  For a detailed example, see the example attached.